 Boeing's Starliner capsule finally launches, carries crew into space for first piloted test flight

-A United Launch Alliance Atlas 5 rocket carrying astronauts for the first time in six decades finally blasted off Wednesday and safely boosted Boeing's long-delayed Starliner crew ferry ship into space for its first piloted test flight, a shakedown cruise to the International Space Station.
+A United Launch Alliance Atlas 5 rocket carrying astronauts for the first time in six decades finally blasted off Wednesday and safely boosted Boeing's long-delayed Starliner crew ferry ship into space for its first flight with astronauts aboard, a trailblazing cruise to the International Space Station.

 The workhorse Atlas 5's Russian-built RD-180 first stage engine roared to life at 10:52 p.m.
 EDT, followed an instant later by ignition of two strap-on solid fuel boosters.